 Faith Hill Biography (Wikipedia)

-Faith Hill (born Audrey Faith Perry; September 21, 1967) is an American singer, songwriter, actress and record producer.
+Faith Hill (born Audrey Faith Perry; September 21, 1967) is an American country music singer, songwriter, actress and record producer.
 She is one of the most successful country artists of all time, having sold more than 40 million albums worldwide.
 Hill is married to American singer Tim McGraw, with whom she has recorded several duets.

 Hill's first two albums, Take Me as I Am (1993) and It Matters to Me (1995), were major successes and placed a combined three number ones on Billboard's country charts.
 She then achieved mainstream and crossover success with her next two albums, Faith (1998) and Breathe (1999).
 Faith spawned her first international hit, "This Kiss", while Breathe became one of the best-selling country albums of all time, led by the huge crossover success of the songs "Breathe" and "The Way You Love Me".
 It had massive sales worldwide and earned Hill three Grammy Awards.

 In 2001, she recorded "There You'll Be" for the Pearl Harbor soundtrack and it became an international hit and her best-selling single in Europe.
 Hill's next two albums, Cry (2002) and Fireflies (2005), were both commercial successes; the former spawned another crossover single, "Cry", which won Hill a Grammy Award, and the latter produced the hit singles "Mississippi Girl" and "Like We Never Loved at All", which earned her another Grammy Award.

 Faith Hill Tracks